 4) What health care is covered by commercial health insurance?

 Commercial insurance’s health care scope depends on the limit of your insurance fee and the insurance contract.
 Even a more expensive complex commercial insurance is not equivalent to public health insurance, and the insurance contract usually contains a number of exclusions (i.e. cases not covered by the insurance, usually chronic illnesses or existing medical conditions).

 When purchasing commercial health insurance, it is important to carefully read and understand all terms and conditions.

 CARE: In case you’ve purchased commercial health insurance and are expecting a baby, we advise you to make an appointment for our social counseling at +420 252 543 846.
 Such a situation is very specific and best consulted with a professional.

 Health insurance covered by government

-In some cases, a person’s access to public health insurance is covered by the government.
+In some cases, a person’s (foreigner’s with permanent residence) access to public health insurance is covered by the government.

 May be applicable if you:

 - are receiving an old-age pension or disability pension